 You can submit your completed hours in your Intern Portal.
 If you navigated to the “Pre-Service” tab, you will find an FBE Submission From.
 Once your hours have been verified, they will appear in your Intern Portal.

-In order to become eligible to teach, it is also required by the Indiana Department of Education that you obtain your CPR/AED/Heimlich Certificate* and Youth Suicide Prevention Certificate.
+In order to become eligible to teach, it is also required by the Indiana Department of Education that you obtain your CPR/AED/Heimlich Certificate* (the course must have an in-person session and include child/pediatric care) and your Youth Suicide Prevention Certificate (IDOE requires this training be at least an hour long and may be completed online).
 This is an important requirement, so it’s best to complete it sooner, rather than later.
 You may begin this training at any time.

 You may complete this training online; find a list of approved providers here.